 If your vehicle is a total loss, the vehicle will be assessed by an independent qualified engineer.
 This may involve a physical inspection of the vehicle or it may be undertaken remotely using images of the vehicle taken by the approved repairer.
 The vehicle is valued by reference to Glass’s Guide and other trade publications.
 The condition of the vehicle will be taken into consideration, as will any pre-existing damage and vehicle mileage.
 The vehicle is valued on the assumption that it has a valid MOT certificate where one is required and that it has been serviced in accordance with the manufacturer’s guidelines.

 The amount that we offer you will be based upon the engineer’s valuation.
 It is intended to be a sum of money that will put you in a position to purchase a replacement vehicle with one of similar make, model, year, specification, mileage and condition from the market in which you are likely to purchase the replacement.
 Whilst certain insurers may have had a reputation for making low offers, we offer the full amount of the valuation.
 Although we are happy to review any valuation on request, you should not expect this to result in an increase in the offer, as every care is taken to ensure that we get it right first time.
-If you have purchased GAP insurance from the dealer that sold the vehicle to you, you will need to ask them about the operation of that policy.
+If you have purchased GAP insurance from the dealer that sold the vehicle to you or through your insurance intermediary, you will need to ask them about the operation of that policy.

 If you are not happy with the valuation, you should do some research to see whether vehicles advertised for sale in your local area support your view.
 If you still think that our valuation is low, telephone your dedicated claim handler and ask for the valuation to be reviewed.

 If we can identify suitable vehicles offered locally for a similar amount to that we have offered, we will not increase the valuation.

 If similar vehicles cannot be found advertised in your locality, a nationwide search will be undertaken to identify the likely sale value of the vehicle if one were available in your area.